-- Teaching staff contact through teams - Member of staff on-call will pick up the contact and attend the relevant classroom/workshop (approx. within 10 mins) - On-call manager will remove the student from the session and speak to them away from the class.
-The aim is to re-engage the student in the lesson. - If the student is non-compliant on-call will remove the student to another area (tbc) and contact JF/AW if necessary.
+- Teaching staff contact On-call through the icon on the LCB home screen - Member of staff on-call will pick up the contact and attend the relevant classroom/workshop (approx. within 10 mins) - On-call manager will remove the student from the session and speak to them away from the class.
+The aim is to re-engage the student in the lesson. - If the student is non-compliant on-call will remove the student to another area.
 This step is to work with the student with the goal of re-engaging them back into lessons at a later time.
-(Intervention / reflection / restorative work will be undertaken by an appropriate member of staff). - If the behaviour is abusive or dangerous on-call to contact JF/AW to consider next steps.
+(Intervention / reflection / restorative work will be undertaken by an appropriate member of staff).